 Up until a few days ago, the best hot chocolate I’d ever had was in Spain.
 My junior year of college I studied abroad in Europe and did some traveling while I was there, and since I’m mildly obsessed with planning, I spent much of my free time reading guidebooks and travel guides about the various cities we were planning to visit.
-Before we arrived in Barcelona, I remember reading about this little chocolate shop called Cacao Sampaka, and how their rich and decadent hot chocolates could not be rivaled by even the finest and most renowned chocolatiers.
+Before we arrived in Barcelona, I remember reading about this little chocolate shop called Cacao Sampaka, and how their rich & decadent hot chocolates could not be rivaled by even the most renowned chocolatiers.
 So of course, I had to go.

 The best part is that it takes all of 15 minutes to throw together, and most of that time is spend standing by the mixer while the liquid cream becomes whipped cream.
 I made them on two occasions this past weekend because they were just that darn good.
 The recipe below makes two servings of hot chocolate, it is very rich so I kept the portions small (think espresso cup size).
 But, if you’re especially hungry you can feel free to double it and ingest a wonderfully decadent amount of chocolate.